-As authors we’ve all been told, dozens upon dozens of times, to use social media to promote our books.
+As authors we’ve all been told, many times, to promote our books on social media.
 Good advice.
 Social media is an essential marketing tool.
-However, just like anything else, it can also be overrated, if not overused.
+However, just like anything else, it can be overrated, if not overused.

-Some authors go on social media and post nothing but, “Buy my book!
+Some authors post nothing but, “Buy my book!
 Buy my book!
 Buy my book!”
 To which I say, “Enough already!”
 We all want people to buy our books.
-However, social media was never intended to be a vehicle for free book advertising.
+However, social media was never intended to be a vehicle for free advertising.
+You’re also missing out on another valuable marketing tool.
+The blog.

 Why I think the blog is still king

 - You Can Engage One on One with Your Readers.
 Like social media, a blog allows you to connect with your readers on a more personal level.
 You can share ideas, have contests and promotions, and build your following.
-In fact, a blog is a form of social media, as long as you allow comments.
-Blogger, WordPress and other blog platforms also allow multiple pages, which means you can also use a blogging platform to build your website.
+In fact, a blog is a form of social media, as you can allow comments.
+Blogger, WordPress and other blog platforms also allow multiple pages.
+This means you can also use a blogging platform to build your website.
 That’s a whole lot more than I can do with my Facebook business page.

 - No Trolls Allowed.
-Trolls are people who apparently have nothing better to do with their time than to harass others or even destroy an author’s career.
-They’ve done some serious damage to Goodreads, and they can be a problem on other social media sites as well.
-However, with a blog, you can eliminate trolls completely.
-All you have to do is set up your comments so they cannot be posted without your prior approval, and bye-bye trolls.
-You’ve just created a place where people can feel safe engaging with you, and with each other.
+Unlike other social media, you can eliminate trolls completely with a blog.
+Simply set up your comments so they cannot be posted without your prior approval, and bye-bye trolls.
+You’ve created a place where people can feel safe engaging with you, and with each other.

 - Not Everyone Uses Social Media.
-Many people have either shut down their social media accounts, or they no longer use them due to privacy concerns and other issues.
-Others never signed up for social media in the first place.
+Thanks to censorship and privacy concerns, many people have closed their social media accounts.
+Others never signed up in the first place.
 However, anyone with an Internet connection can read your blog.
 This makes you more accessible to your readers, especially if you include your blog address in your books.

 A word of caution regarding social media

-Facebook, Twitter, LinkedIn and other social media sites are great platforms for sharing your blog posts.
-However, they can also be extremely distracting, and they can easily take up too much of your valuable time.
+Unfortunately, social media platforms can also be extremely distracting, and they can easily take up too much of your valuable time.
 Try not to spend more than ten to fifteen minutes per day on any one platform, and don’t feel that you have to post something on social media everyday.
-Better yet, use Hootsuite or other social sharing services.
+Better yet, use Hootsuite, Buffer, or other social sharing services.

-With Hootsuite you can post on multiple social media accounts at once.
+Social sharing services allow you to post on multiple social media accounts at once.
 This saves time and prevents distractions.
-Hootsuite also offers you the option of changing your blog post URLs.
-This can be very helpful if you want to reshare your blog posts at a later time.
+They also change your blog post URLs, which can be helpful for resharing posts later on.

 So there you have it.
-Facebook, Twitter, LinkedIn and other social media, when used properly, can certainly help you promote your books.
-However, in my opinion, there simply is no substitute for a blog.
+Social media, when used properly, can certainly help you promote your books.
+However, in my humble opinion, there simply is no substitute for a blog.